ricsanfre/pi-cluster/docs/_docs/logging-forwarder-aggregator.md

 In our case, the list of plugins that need to be added to the default fluentd image are:

-- `fluent-plugin-elasticsearch`: ES as backend for routing the logs
+- `fluent-plugin-elasticsearch`: ES as backend for routing the logs.
+  This plugin supports the creation of index templates and ILM policies associated to them during the process of creating a new index in ES.
+In order to enable ILM in fluend-elasticsearch-plugin, `elasticsearch-xpack` gem need to be installed.

 - `fluent-plugin-prometheus`: Enabling prometheus monitoring